Did you know that most website traffic begins with an online search?

 From among the 200 known SEO ranking factors for Google, we have narrowed it down to a few basic ones that lay the foundation for better ranking.

 At YellowFin Digital, our SEO specialists swear by these 12 SEO best practices to help our clients rank better.
-If you want to know more about how we can help in increasing your website’s ranking, get on a call with one of our experts now.
+If you want to know more about how we can help increase your website’s ranking, get on a call with one of our experts now.

 1. The Faster the Loading Time, the Better

-The above chart shows that every single second counts when it comes to a site’s bounce rate.
+The above chart shows that every second counts regarding a site’s bounce rate.
 And when the bounce rate of a website is high, your search engine ranking will also go down.

-Generally, the best loading time for any website advised by Google is three seconds.
+Generally, as advised by Google, the best loading time for any website is three seconds.
 E-commerce websites are encouraged to load even faster than regular websites, with an ideal loading speed of two seconds.

 Curious to find out what your site’s load time clocks in at?
 Test your website’s speed using Pingdom to see how you stack up.